-The 85th Annual Academy Awards are taking place on Sunday, February 24th at the Dolby Theatre in Hollywood, the permanent home of the ceremonies since 2002.
-Hosted by Family Guy creator Seth MacFarlane, the ceremony is broadcast to a global audience that spans 200 countries.
-The Oscars recognize the previous year’s greatest cinema achievements as determined by some of the world’s most accomplished motion picture artists and professionals.
-Awards are presented by the Academy of Motion Picture Arts and Sciences (AMPAS) for outstanding individual or collective efforts in up to 25 categories.
-The first Academy Awards were held at the Hollywood Roosevelt Hotel in 1929, and since then the Oscar ceremony has taken place at some of LA’s most famous and historic hotels and theatres.
+The Oscars recognize the previous year’s greatest cinematic achievements, as determined by some of the world’s most accomplished motion picture artists and professionals.
+Awards are presented by the Academy of Motion Picture Arts and Sciences (AMPAS) for outstanding individual or collective efforts in 24 categories.
+The first Academy Awards ceremony was held at the Hollywood Roosevelt Hotel in 1929, and since then the Oscars have taken place at some of L.A.’s most famous and historic hotels and theatres.

 The first Academy Awards honored the best films of 1927 and 1928 and were presented at a private dinner on May 16, 1929 at the Hollywood Roosevelt Hotel.
 Named for President Theodore Roosevelt, the hotel opened in 1927 and was financed by a group that included Douglas Fairbanks, Mary Pickford and Sid Grauman.
-The ceremony was held in the hotel’s Blossom Ballroom, where 270 guests each paid five dollars per ticket to attend the dinner and watch the presentation.
+The ceremony was held in the hotel’s Blossom Ballroom, where 270 guests each paid $5 per ticket to attend the dinner and watch the presentation.
 Winners were announced three months before the ceremony, which was not broadcast on radio or television.
-The event was hosted by Academy President Douglas Fairbanks, who presented all of the golden statuettes in fifteen minutes.
+The event was hosted by Academy president Douglas Fairbanks, who presented all of the golden statuettes in 15 minutes.

-The Oscars moved back to Downtown for the 19th Academy Awards, which took place in 1947 at the Shrine Auditorium.
-At the time of its opening in 1926, the Shrine featured a unique Moorish Revival design, the largest proscenium stage in North America, a 3,000 seat freestanding balcony, and an adjoining expo hall.
-The Shrine would also host the 20th Oscar ceremony in 1948.
+The Oscars moved back to Downtown L.A. for the 19th Academy Awards, which took place in 1947 at the Shrine Auditorium.
+At the time of its opening in 1926, the Shrine featured a unique Moorish Revival design, the largest proscenium stage in North America, a 3,000-seat freestanding balcony and an adjoining expo hall.
+The Shrine would also host the 20th Oscars ceremony in 1948.
 Movie fans will recognize the Shrine stage from the 1933 film King Kong, in the classic scene where the captive ape is revealed to the public.

 The 21st Academy Awards featured a number of firsts.
 Hamlet became the first non-Hollywood production to win Best Picture, and Hamlet director and star Laurence Olivier became the first person to direct himself in an Oscar-winning performance.
 John Huston (Best Director, The Treasure of the Sierra Madre) directed two Oscar-winning performances in the same year for two different films: his father Walter Huston in The Treasure of the Sierra Madre, and Claire Trevor for Key Largo.
 Jane Wyman became the first actor since the silent era to win an Oscar for a performance with no lines.
 It was also the debut of the award for Best Costume Design.

 The 25th Academy Awards ceremony was held in 1953 at the Pantages Theatre in Hollywood and the now-demolished NBC International Theatre in New York City.
-It was the first time the Academy Awards were televised, and it was the first Oscar ceremony that took place in Hollywood and New York City simultaneously.
-In one of the all-time Oscar upsets, the heavily-favored High Noon lost the Best Picture award to Cecil B. DeMille's The Greatest Show on Earth.
-The Bad and the Beautiful won five awards that night, the most wins ever for a film not nominated for Best Picture.
+It was the first time the Academy Awards were televised, and it was the first Oscars ceremony that took place in Hollywood and New York City simultaneously.
+In one of the all-time upsets, the heavily favored High Noon lost the Best Picture award to Cecil B. DeMille's The Greatest Show on Earth.
+With five awards that night, The Bad and the Beautiful earned the most wins ever for a film not nominated for Best Picture.

 For the 33rd Academy Awards in 1961, the ceremony moved west to the Santa Monica Civic Auditorium.
 Built in 1958, the Santa Monica Civic Auditorium was designed by renowned architect Welton Becket, whose other landmarks include the Music Center, the Capitol Records Building and the Cinerama Dome (now part of Arclight Hollywood).
 The Apartment was named Best Picture at the 1961 Oscars, the last black and white film to win in that category until 1993, when Schindler's List won.

 From 1988 to 2001, the Academy Awards alternated between the Dorothy Chandler Pavilion and the Shrine Auditorium, which hosted the ceremony eight times between 1988 and 2001.
 The 70th Academy Awards took place at the Shrine Auditorium in 1998, the year that Titanic won 11 Oscars, including Best Picture and James Cameron for Best Director.
-The popularity of Titanic, which was the #1 movie in the country when the ceremony took place, helped the 70th Academy Awards become the highest rated broadcast in Oscars history.
+The popularity of Titanic, which was the No. 1 movie in the country when the ceremony took place, helped the 70th Academy Awards become the highest-rated broadcast in Oscars history.